dwoodard/SchemaGen/README.md

 ```
 Summary of Symbols for Extended Laravel Features
 @       - Model declaration
 -       - Standard properties
+-&      - placeholders for AI-generated content
 =       - Computed properties
 >       - Relationships (use with(...) for filtered relationships)
 ?       - Scopes
 ~       - Accessors and Mutators
 %       - Casts
 !       - Validations
 $       - Observers
 ^       - Policies
+@Job    - Specifies background tasks to be run asynchronously
+@Event  - Defines events that trigger real-time updates or actions

 ```

 Usage